 Q. What have been your biggest challenges and how did you overcome them?

+a.
 That is difficult.
 I’ve been very blessed with the best clients!
 They are very kind, respectful, and generous.
 No challenges there at all.
 One of the biggest challenges personally and one that I’ve recently begun to tackle is the lack of physical activity that comes with working virtually.
-Many people assume because you work virtually that you have loads of free time.
+Many people assume that because you work virtually that you have loads of free time.
 Exercising and getting outside for vitamin D just haven’t been a priority over growing my business and now also my duties as a virtual learning mascot for my children.
-Last year, I joined the AVA fitness accountability group, which really help support my goals to start healthier fitness and wellness practices.
+I joined the AVA fitness accountability group and have started several healthier fitness and wellness practices.
 The group was a really great motivator to help me start on this journey to better health.
-I am still working on this goal.
-Hiking, getting outside and working a co-working spaces a few days a week has really helped me to not only address my health, but also allows me to network with other entrepreneurs.
+We have all been supporting each other and it’s been fantastic.

 Q. How has the AVA made you feel welcome or how did you know you belong and are valued in the AVA?

 a.
 I felt the value of joining AVA instantly!
 There are frequent check-ins, not only to share our expertise but to provide free training.
 That is extremely valuable to me.
 Everyone on the AVA team that I’ve personally encountered has been very welcoming, responsive, and helpful.
 The offer to participate in this interview was a wonderful opportunity.
 It shows a commitment to diversity and inclusion.

 Q. How do you want to be remembered in history?

 a.
 I want to be remembered for who I am as an individual.
 I wear many hats, as a loving mother, a kingdom woman, and an assistant.
 My hope is that I am honored by my descendants as a woman that approached life with positivity, resilience, grace, and a youthful spirit.